Respiratory Illness

 If you have a weakened immune system

-If you have a weakened immune system, you may be able to spread the virus to others for a longer period of time.
+If you have a weakened immune system(link is external), you may be able to spread the virus to others for a longer period of time.
 Take this into consideration when choosing which precautions to use and how long to use them after returning to normal activities.
 Talk to your doctor if you have any questions about your individual situation.

 I tested positive for COVID but don’t have symptoms.